Evolution of AI in Education

 • Enables language, image, and speech processing

-• Powering today's generative AI (e.g., ChatGPT, image generators)
+• Powering today's generative AI (e.g., ChatGPT, image

 AI Capabilities in Education